How to Say "unconscious" in Spanish

 Examples

-The patient was unconscious and not responding to stimuli.
+The patient was unconscious after the surgery.

 Después del accidente, el conductor quedó inconsciente por unos minutos.